Sponsorship & Funders

 The ARTS Mean BUSINESS

-SOPAC seeks to encourage community partnerships by customizing sponsorship packages to meet the needs of your business.
+SOPAC seeks to encourage partnerships, especially in the South Orange-Maplewood community, by customizing sponsorship packages to meet the needs of your business.
 The opportunities below can be combined in a way that suits your company’s budget and highlights its priorities.

 Benefits to your business may include: